Anne Tsui (徐淑英) Founding President, The University of Notre Dame and Peking University

 Zhijun Chen is the Head of the Department of Human Resources Management at College of Business at the Shanghai University of Finance and Economics (SUFE) and a professor of the department.
 Before joining in SUFE in 2017, Zhijun has worked at the Business School of the University of Western Australia (UWA) from 2014 to 2017.
 Zhijun is interested in studying employee proactive behavior, coworker influence, and different forms of leadership styles.
 His work has been published at the Journal of Applied Psychology, Organization Science, Personnel Psychology, and Journal of Organizational Behavior.
 He also sits in the editorial review board of internationally leading journals such as Human Relations, Asian Pacific Journal of Management, and Journal of Business Research.

-Hinrich Voss is a Professor of International Business at HEC Montreal, Canada.
+Hinrich Voss is a Professor at University of Bristol.
 His research investigates the interactions and dependencies between MNEs and institutions and focuses on emerging markets.
 His research on Chinese outward FDI and Chinese MNEs has been published in journals such as Journal of International Business Studies, Journal of World Business, Journal of Economic Geography, and International Business Review and been awarded the JIBS Decade award 2017.
 He is Associate Editor of UNCTAD’s Transnational Corporations Journal and in-coming Senior Editor of Management and Organization Review.
 Hinrich is part of an Erasmus+ funded consortium to develop video case studies for international business.

 Danyang Zhu (朱丹阳), Fudan University Ph.D.
 Student Representative for China